Sentence-Permuted Paragraph Generation: Experiments

 \subsubsection{\textit{PermGen} v.s.
 Transformers}

 As shown in Table \ref{tab:baseline}, \textit{PermGen} can improve both the diversity and the accuracy of generated text when initialized with either non-pretrained (Transformer) or pre-trained (BART) Transformers.
 For example, compared with BART which has the best performance among baselines, \textit{PermGen} reduced Self-BLEU-4 by 43.2\% and improved BLEU-4 by +1.5\% on AGENDA.
 And we observe similar improvement on all other paragraph generation tasks.
+More evaluation results are in Table \ref{tab:table1-value} in Appendix.

 POINTER achieves the lowest performance in paragraph generation tasks.
 This is because its insertion operation ignores dependency between generated words so it cannot well capture the inter-sentence coherence during long-text generation.